Dev-s-Den/Devs-Den/README.md

 # Summary

-Dev's Den is a social media platform for software developers and software engineers to share coding knowledge, learn new things and tackle problems as a community
+<b>Dev's Den</b> is a social media platform for software developers and software engineers to share coding knowledge, learn new things and tackle problems as a community

 # Functionality